 Skagen Lighthouse, Maritime navigation landmark at Frederikshavn Municipality, Denmark.

-Skagen Lighthouse is a cylindrical brick tower located in Frederikshavn Municipality that rises 46 meters tall with a lantern and gallery at the top.
-A two-story bright yellow keeper's house is attached directly to the base of the structure.
+Skagen Lighthouse is a cylindrical brick tower in Frederikshavn Municipality, topped with a lantern and a gallery.
+A two-story, bright yellow keeper's house is attached directly to the base of the tower.

 The lighthouse houses a bird migration center where visitors can observe and learn about the seasonal movements of birds passing through this region.
 The location has become an important hub for understanding the patterns and significance of bird migration in this area.